ssMaritime.com & ssMaritime.net

 Although Theo currently does not have a Passenger List from that voyage, he would very much like to hear from others that might have been on the same trip, we ask that you please email him.

-From the Author’s collection
+From the ssmaritime collection

-Page One The history of these three ships
+Page One The history of these three ships.

-Page Two Photo Album
+Page Two Ships – General Photo Album.

 Page Three Theo Kroon Story - They sailed from Amsterdam to Wellington - September 1956 - Lots of great photos!

-Page Four Passenger List for the SS Groote Beer, Rotterdam, Halifax, New York on January 16, 1957.
-Provided by passenger Simon de Vente – Two other (SS Waterman) passenger lists are also available on THIS page via links provided.
+Page Four Passenger List for the S.S.
+Groote Beer, Rotterdam, Halifax, New York on January 16, 1957.
+Provided by passenger Simon de Vente – Two other (S.S.
+Waterman) passenger lists are also available on THIS page via links provided.

-Page Five Here is another passenger list, but this time for the SS Zuiderkruis sailing from Holland to new Zealand and Australia.
+Page Five Here is another passenger list, but this time for the S.S.
+Zuiderkruis sailing from Holland to New Zealand and Australia.
 She departed on December 9, 1960.
 It was kindly provided by Mr. Gabriel-Bosch.

-Other passenger lists currently available online
+Other Passenger lists currently available online

 Passenger List dated 25 April, 1955